mtacker/execute-immediate-from/README.md

 ## Logging question

 I need at least basic logging with this EXECUTE IMMEDIATE FROM approach -both fail & success.
 I get a good clue most times where to look on a failure.
-But successes (especially nested EIF calls) all I get is the name of the last step that succeeded.
+But with successes (especially nested EIF calls), all I get is the name of the last step that succeeded.

 Maybe Snowflake Trail?
 I have not had a chance to see if that gives me anything useful in this case.